-The Department is currently without a full Apiary Inspection Team.
-If you need an inspection and there is no Apiary Inspector available in your area, please contact Steve Chard at 217/782-6297 for assistance.
+The Department currently has a full Apiary Inspection Team.
+If you need an inspection, please contact one of the Inspectors listed on this website or call Steve Chard at 217/782-6297 for assistance.

 REDUCING POTENTIAL BEE EXPOSURE TO PESTICIDES

-The Illinois Department of Agriculture, in cooperation with the Illinois State Beekeepers Association, has undertaken this project to assist in the possible reduction of honeybee exposure to various pesticides (herbicides, insecticides, fungicides, etc.).
+The Illinois Department of Agriculture is working with many partners to reduce honeybee exposure to various pesticides (herbicides, insecticides, fungicides, etc.).
 There have been some instances where honeybees have been exposed to these materials, at times with catastrophic impacts.
-In an effort to limit these exposures, the IDA is hoping to increase communication between the pesticide user community and the state’s beekeepers.
+In an effort to limit these exposures, the IDOA is hoping to increase communication between the pesticide user community and the state's beekeepers.

-Under the Illinois Bees and Apiaries Act, the Illinois Department of Agriculture (IDA) inspects honeybee colonies as a service to the beekeeping industry.
+Under the Illinois Bees and Apiaries Act, the Illinois Department of Agriculture (IDOA) inspects honeybee colonies as a service to the beekeeping industry.
 The purpose of the inspections is to determine the general health of honeybee colonies.
-During the course of an inspection, IDA Apiary Inspectors closely examine beehives to detect diseases and pests and to provide advice on needed treatments.
+During the course of an inspection, IDOA Apiary Inspectors closely examine beehives to detect diseases and pests and provide advice on needed treatments.
 Inspections are provided free of charge to beekeepers around the state.
-The Act also requires beekeepers to register their colonies with the IDA.
-Registration is as simple as completing a brief one-page form and mailing it to the IDA.
-A registration certificate is provided to beekeepers who register with the IDA.
-There is also no charge for registering honeybee colonies with the IDA.
+The Act also requires beekeepers to register their colonies (one or more) with the IDOA.
+Registration is as simple as completing a brief one-page form and mailing it to the IDOA.
+A registration certificate (including a registration number) is provided to beekeepers who register with the IDOA.
+There is also no charge for registering honeybee colonies with the IDOA.

 For information regarding the Bees and Apiaries Program, feel free to contact the Illinois Department of Agriculture at 217/782-6297.